Malaysians vote in elections as old party, reformers clash

 Once an omnipotent force credited with developing and modernizing Malaysia, anger over government corruption led to UMNO’s shocking defeat in 2018 polls to Anwar’s bloc that saw the first regime change since Malaysia’s independence from Britain in 1957.

+UMNO bounced back as part of a new government, but infighting led to continuous political turmoil.

-Initially confident of a strong comeback due to a fragmented opposition, UMNO President Ahmad Zahid Hamidi had pushed incumbent caretaker Prime Minister Ismail Sabri Yaakob to call snap polls.
+Initially confident of a strong victory due to a fragmented opposition, UMNO President Ahmad Zahid Hamidi had pushed incumbent caretaker Prime Minister Ismail Sabri Yaakob in October to call snap polls.
 But the UMNO campaign has been relatively muted as infighting and corruption charges against Zahid cast a shadow over its election promise for stability and prosperity.

 The opposition has warned that a UMNO victory would result in Zahid, who is fighting dozens of graft charges, taking over as prime minister and escaping the corruption allegations.
 Zahid has dropped eight party leaders aligned to Ismail from the polls, but he and UMNO leaders insist Ismail remains the party’s candidate.

-Anwar, 75, has put up a strong fight as he crisscrossed the country, often drawing large crowds with his message for change and his oratory skills.
-Thousands of people chanted his battle cry of “We Can” at his final rally late Friday as Anwar urged them not to let corrupt leaders dictate the country’s future.
+Anwar, 75, drew large crowds as he crisscrossed the country with his message for change.
+Thousands of people chanted his battle cry of “We Can” at his final rally Friday as Anwar urged them not to let corrupt leaders dictate the country’s future.

+“I am cautiously optimistic,” Anwar told reporters after casting his vote Saturday.
+“We are here to secure victory.”

+The stakes are high for Anwar, who is contesting a new federal seat in Tambun in northern Perak state in a calculated gamble to showcase his alliance’s strength.
+A failure to win against the incumbent who defected from his alliance could end his political career.

-A second victory at the ballot box would cap Anwar’s storied political journey, a former deputy prime minister whose sacking and imprisonment in the 1990s led to massive street protests and a reform movement that saw his bloc rise into a major political force.
+A former deputy prime minister, his sacking and imprisonment in the 1990s led to massive street protests and a reform movement that saw his bloc rise into a major political force.

 Anwar was in prison during the 2018 vote for a sodomy charge that critics say was trumped up.
 Former Prime Minister Mahathir Mohamad led the alliance’s campaign and became the world’s oldest leader at 92 after the victory.
 Anwar was pardoned shortly after and would have succeeded Mahathir had their government not crumbled.

+Malays form two-thirds of Malaysia’s 33 million people, which include large minorities of ethnic Chinese and Indians.

-The National Alliance, UMNO’s ally-turned rival, ran a sleek campaign to woo Malay supporters uncomfortable with corruption in UMNO and greater pluralism espoused by Anwar.
+The National Alliance, UMNO’s ally-turned rival, includes an Islamic party that touts Sharia laws and has been accused of hate speech.
 Its leader Muhyiddin defected from Mahathir’s government in early 2020, causing its collapse.
-He became prime minister under a tieup with UMNO but resigned after 17 months due to infighting.
-Anwar’s supporters have accused Muhyiddin and leaders of his Islamic ally of hate speech against ethnic minority groups in their bid to win Malay votes.
+He became prime minister but resigned after 17 months due to infighting.

 Mahathir, 97, is also seeking support under a new Malay movement that isn’t expected to make much headway but may split the vote.
 His popularity has faded and the elections are likely to be the last for Mahathir.